cressidagp/arcluascripts/README.md

 1. Copy all files from scripts folder in to your ArcEmu scripts folder.

-2. Apply arcluascripts.sql to your world database.
+2. Apply arcluascripts.sql to your world database (for ArcDB only, i may do for NCDB if i can find it).

 ## Credits to